-Evan Kale has created a new hands free MIDI guitar controller using a little Arduino hardware and coding to build the touchless MIDI controller, that allows you to control another effect, device, instrument or software as you play your guitar.
+Evan Kale has created a new hands-free MIDI guitar controller using a little Arduino hardware and coding to build the touchless MIDI controller.
+This innovative device allows you to control another effect, device, instrument, or software as you play your guitar, offering a unique and dynamic way to enhance your musical performances.

 Using an Arduino, along with a Colpitts oscillator and some other electronics, Kale has come up with a rather unique interface for his guitar.
 Instead of using a foot pedal, he put a strip of aluminum foil inside of a fingerless glove, then attached a homemade metal detector coil and circuit to the back.